How to address violence in the news with your kids.

 Keep kids learning with daily schedules and activities.
 Go to Wide Open School

-As a classroom supplemental tool FluidMath has a lot of potential.
-Teachers can use an interactive white board to quickly write equations and create graphs of them to show to the class; saving a lot of time drawing them by hand.
-There are also handy animations that can use sliders to show how things change with different variables and a nice function where teachers and students can write equations by 'hand' and they are converted to MathML format that can be used on websites or copied in typed format.
-This could be handy for teachers who want to write assignments without learning 'math code' or students that want to share nice math equations on assignments or webpages.
+As a classroom supplemental tool, FluidMath has some potential.
+Teachers can use an interactive whiteboard to quickly write equations and create graphs to show the class, saving a lot of time drawing them by hand.
+There are also handy animations that can use sliders to show how things change with different variables, as well as a nice function where teachers and students can write an equation by hand which is then converted to MathML format (that can be used on websites or copied in typed format).
+This could be handy for teachers who want to write assignments without learning "math code" or students that want to share nice-looking math equations on assignments or webpages.

 The main FluidMath app is most useful as a supplement to classroom instruction as it's up to teachers what appears on it.
 There are some example worksheets that show how to use the app, but mostly it's dependent on teachers to create materials for students to work with or show the entire class.Continue reading Show less

-A feature that has some potential is a teacher dashboard where they can create classrooms and have students join with a specific pin.
-They can then track their progress, give badges and create certificates.
-But these seem to only be available for the games, which are not the main focus of the app and seem to be more of an add-on to FluidMath itself, and are in need of more polishing.
+A teacher dashboard allows educators to create classrooms and have students join with a specific pin.
+They can then track their progress, give badges, and create certificates.
+But these are only available for the games, which aren't the main focus of the app and seem to be more of an add-on to FluidMath itself.

 The games that are included, while still rough in their implementation, could be good practice for younger students of basic facts such as addition, subtraction, and multiplication.
 But students would require really good motor skills and/or a tablet with a pen in order to get the handwriting recognition to work properly.
 The games can be a bit glitchy and may not recognize what the student is typing (leading to a wrong answer and frustration).